chrisdew/protobuf/README.md

 This is a fork of http://code.google.com/p/protobuf-for-node/

-It now works with the NodeJS 0.8.x series.
+It now works with the NodeJS 0.8.x and 0.10.x series.

 To install, just type: